-Proper spectral calibration is critical to evaluate multicolor systems with the ABI PRISM® 310, 3100 and 3100-Avant Genetic Analyzers and Applied Biosystems® 3130, 3130xl, 3500 and 3500xL Genetic Analyzers.
+Proper generation of a matrix file is critical to evaluate multicolor systems with the ABI PRISM® 310, 3100 and 3100-Avant Genetic Analyzers and Applied Biosystems® 3130, 3130xl, 3500 and 3500xL Genetic Analyzers.
 A matrix must be generated for each individual instrument.

-The PowerPlex® 5C Matrix Standards, 310 (Cat.# DG5640), is required for matrix standardization for the ABI PRISM® 310 Genetic Analyzer.
-The PowerPlex® 5C Matrix Standard (Cat.# DG4850) cannot be used to generate a matrix on the ABI PRISM® 310 Genetic Analyzer.
+The PowerPlex® 5C Matrix Standards, 310 (Cat.# DG5640), is required for matrix standardization on the ABI PRISM® 310 Genetic Analyzer.
+The PowerPlex® 5C Matrix Standard (Cat.# DG4850), cannot be used to generate a matrix on the ABI PRISM® 310 Genetic Analyzer.

-The PowerPlex® 5C Matrix Standard (Cat.# DG4850) is required for spectral calibration on the ABI PRISM® 3100 and 3100-Avant Genetic Analyzers and Applied Biosystems® 3130, 3130xl, 3500 and 3500xL Genetic Analyzers.
-The PowerPlex® 5C Matrix Standards, 310 (Cat.# DG5640), cannot be used to generate a matrix on these instruments.
+The PowerPlex® 5C Matrix Standard (Cat.# DG4850), is required for spectral calibration on the ABI PRISM® 3100 and 3100-Avant Genetic Analyzers and Applied Biosystems® 3130, 3130xl, 3500 and 3500xL Genetic Analyzers.
+The PowerPlex® 5C Matrix Standards, 310 (Cat.# DG5640) cannot be used to generate a matrix on these instruments.

-For protocols and additional information about matrix generation and spectral calibration, see the PowerPlex® 5C Matrix Standards, 310, Technical Manual #TMD050 and PowerPlex® 5C Matrix Standard Technical Manual #TMD049.
+For protocols and additional information about matrix standardization, see the PowerPlex® 5C Matrix Standards, 310, Technical Manual#TMD050.
+For protocols and additional information about spectral calibration, see the PowerPlex® 5C Matrix Standard Technical Manual #TMD049.
 These manuals are available online at: www.promega.com/protocols/

-4. Protocols for DNA Amplification Using the PowerPlex® ESI 17 Fast System
+4. Protocols for DNA Amplification Using the PowerPlex® ESI 17 Pro System